-I was riding in a taxi when I first laid my eyes on the National Museum of Qatar.
+Jean Nouvel is one of the marvelous architects whose work I admire.
+Finally, I got the opportunity to see his latest museum project in Doha.
+I remember I was riding in a taxi when I laid my eyes on the National Museum of Qatar.
 The locals affectionately call Jean Nouvel’s magnificent architecture the Desert Rose.
-The structure felt like a mirage.
+At first glance, the structure felt like a mirage.
 So unusual, futuristic, yet somehow very organic.
-Its form evokes the desert – endless, timeless and silent with dimension, but also enhanced with modern ingenuity.
+Its form evokes the desert – endless, timeless and silent, but also enhanced with modern ingenuity.
 The museum has that captivating je ne sais quoi quality that pulls you in, regardless if you didn’t know anything about it.
-For me, it was an architectural treat.
+The entire trip to Qatar was an architectural treat.

 “It’s not totally crazy.
 It just seems crazy.”
 Jean Nouvel, the Pritzker Prize–winning French architect, is describing the system he used to build the National Museum of Qatar.
 Made of 250,000 different steel elements bolted together in curving sections and covered in glass fiber–reinforced concrete, the building sprawls like scattered, overlapping petals at the edge of the Persian Gulf.Elle Decor

 Jean Nouvel is a world-renown French architect and the recipient of the prestigious Pritzker Prize.
 Per his website, Jean Nouvel’s work does not result from considerations of style or ideology.
 Instead, Nouvel’s focus comes from a quest to create a unique concept for a singular combination of people, place and time.
 His contextual approach and ability to infuse a genuine uniqueness into all his projects have consistently yielded buildings that transform their environments.
 His architecture imprints an indelible mark on the cities in which they are built.